daegalus/dart-uuid/README.md

 # dart-uuid

-Simple, fast generation of [RFC4122](http://www.ietf.org/rfc/rfc4122.txt) UUIDS.
+Simple, fast generation of [RFC4122](http://www.ietf.org/rfc/rfc4122.txt) UUIDs.

 Heavily based on node-uuid by Robert Kieffer (I even copied this readme over and modified it.)
 Primarily becaue it works, well written, and so on.